 HOW WILL I LEARN?

-You will learn through a combination of assignments, projects and practical activities based around your theoretical knowledge.
+You will learn through a combination of assignments, projects, synoptic tests and practical activities based around your theoretical knowledge.
 Particularly important will be the development of key employment skills relevant to work in this area.
 To assist with this you will undertake a mandatory work experience placement which is usually 1 day per week.
 The qualification after 2 years is a total of 18 units for Extended Diploma, 12 units for Diploma, giving the full qualification.

 You will also be expected to allow around 2 days a week for personal study and assessment completion, on top of your days at college.